 A religion centered around worshiping AI sounds like a concept for a Sci-Fi movie, and if movies like Avengers: Age of Ultron, I Am Robot, Transcendence, and many others are to trust, god-like AI entities tend to old testament on the human race.
 However, there is one thing people almost universally agree on and that is the machines and technology are evolving.
+With today’s technology we can not only have fun online by completing the Betway registration Kenya (or for any other country for that matter), but we can also just have fun by watching the AI evolve.
 Machine learning has had amazing leaps over the past decade, from software that calculates best chess moves based on the information it is fed, to the ones that actually learn as they play and come up with their own strategies like AlphaGo.

 In other words, we are getting closer to the AI from the Sci-Fi movies and the possibility of an all-knowing machine is not at far fetched.
 Anthony Levandowski is actually serious about this concept, and he has started his own religion called “Way of the Future”.
 So let us go a bit deeper and see what it is all about.

 Before starting WOTF Anthony Levandowski worked on the autonomous vehicle project for Google, project that also required revolutionary AI and if implemented could save millions of lives.
 Anthony stated that the creation of superintelligence is bound to happen, and even though it sounds crazy it is something that should be embraced.
 If we are able to create machines who can take better care of the planet and that is friendly then there is nothing to fear.